 Harder plastics are there if you look hard enough – around the lower part of the centre console and at the bottoms of the doors – but even they don’t have the flimsy feel of some of the materials used in a Jaguar E-Pace.

 Glossy black trims and slithers of brushed metal ramp up the premium appearance in entry-level BMW X2 models, but M Sport versions go one step further with aluminium finishes that look suitably sporty.
 Really, though, you’ll want an M Sport X model – they get part-Alcantara seats with yellow piping that look and feel very posh indeed.

-You can, of course, go one step further by visiting the options list and ticking the box for the Lighting Package.
-It adds mood lighting strips – you can switch between orange, lilac, mint, bronze, blue and white illumination – to the doors and dashboard – giving the BMW X2’s interior the look of a cool German nightclub.
+You can, of course, take things up a notch by visiting the options list and ticking the box for the Lighting Package.
+It adds mood lighting strips – which you can switch between orange, lilac, mint, bronze, blue and white illumination – to the doors and dashboard – giving the BMW X2’s interior the look of a cool German nightclub.

 The M Sport X model’s machined metals and yellow stitching look like they have been inspired by a German warehouse party